Pat-Swift/CPSC-2710/README.md

 This is a JavaFX desktop application that helps you manage camping inventory checklists across multiple categories.
 I chose this for the project as I have a camping trip next weekend with my dog.
-Since there are several different groupings of inventory needed, I thought it would nicely fill the project requirements to break the inventory checklist into three separate categories, one for packing of camping needs, one for food / water, and one for my dog (Oscar).
-The program gives you to add or remove items from the checklist as needed.
+Since there are several different groupings of inventory needed, I thought it would nicely fill the project requirements to break the inventory checklist into three separate categories, one for packing of camping needs, one for food / water, and one for my dog.
+The program gives you the option to add or remove items from the checklist as needed.

 ---